On the first Saturday and Sunday of August, another summer illumination

 sight in Japan to make flansy light-up decoration like this at an old temple.

-And during the event, a live concert of music will be held at the main
+And during the event period, a live music concert will be held at the main

 In the end of the event on Sunday (around 21:00), you can take a favorite